prisma/prisma/README.md

 #### Option B: With Lift

-When using Lift, you need to re-generate the Photon.js client immediately after you performed a schema migration:
+When using Lift, you need to re-generate Prisma Client JS immediately after you performed a schema migration:

 ```sh
 # adjust data model definition in schema.prisma